Ali Ejaz: Early life and career

+Ali Ejaz was born 21 October 1941 in Qila Gujar Singh, Lahore.

 Comedian Munawwar Zareef was his class-fellow at school.
 He started his career with theatre in the 1960s.
 He was introduced to the film world by the film producer/director Shabab Keranvi who had met Ejaz in a bank.
 He also frequently acted in Pakistani television plays.
 While working at PTV, he trained a generation of artistes.
 His film roles and his pairing with actress Anjuman and actor Nannha were highly popular in Pakistan in the 1980s.

 Social activist

 In 2015, he launched a social welfare project near Sialkot, Punjab, Pakistan under his non-government organization (NGO), Ali Ejaz Foundation.
 This project, The Homes for the Welfare of the Old People, planned to build 132 homes within 3 years with donations from the public, industrialists and philanthropists.

 Death

-Ali Ejaz died on 18 December 2018 in Lahore at the age of 76 due to a cardiac arrest.
-Ali Ejaz had earlier suffered from paralysis a decade ago.
-He is survived by his widow and two sons who abandoned him in his last years by shifting the actor in the servant quarter.
-He was laid to rest at a local graveyard on Multan road Lahore in his fathers's shrine, the same day after his funeral prayer was offered at Ayubia market in Muslim Town, Lahore.
+Ali Ejaz died of a cardiac arrest on 18 December 2018 in Lahore at the age of 77, survived by his widow and two sons, after having suffered from paralysis a decade before.
+He was buried at a local graveyard on Multan road Lahore in his fathers's shrine.